anttiluode/HeadAsResonator/README.md

 python eeg2speech.py
 ```

+Note you have to change the edf file \ NPZ file from previous step to the end of the file.

 The script (as provided) is currently configured for the exact files above.
 It:
 1. Loads `transfer_function.npz` (the `H_smooth` curve)
 2. Loads the same EDF channel